clairernovotny/DeterministicBuilds/README.md

 ## Building locally
-To see/test this locally, build with `dotnet build /p:TF_BUILD=true`.
+To see/test this locally, build with `dotnet build -p:TF_BUILD=true` (or `dotnet build -p:GITHUB_ACTIONS=true`, depending on your CI).
 If you examine the resulting package in [NuGet Package Explorer](https://github.com/NuGetPackageExplorer/NuGetPackageExplorer), it will pass.